As snow moves toward East Coast, bitter cold hits Midwest

 In some areas, the mercury fell quickly.
 Temperatures in Denver climbed past 70 degrees (21 Celsius) over the weekend only to fall to 14 degrees (-10 Celsius) early Monday.

-As the weather made driving difficult in much of the Midwest, authorities said Monday’s snowfall were to blame for four deaths.
+As the weather made driving difficult in much of the Midwest, authorities said Monday’s snowfall was to blame for four deaths.

 The Eaton County Sheriff’s Office in Michigan said two women, ages 81 and 64, and a 57-year-old man were killed in a two-vehicle crash caused by poor road conditions.
 And in Kansas, the Highway Patrol said an 8-year-old girl died in a three-vehicle wreck.